slsys/Gateway/update_coordinator_eng.md

 1. Re-solder 2 ESP/MOD jumpers (between SW1 and U7 chip) to MOD position.
 2. Disconnect the ESP power.
 The easiest way is to cut the power line as shown here.
 ![home](/img/disable_esp.jpg)
-3. Connect USB while pressing the RESET button (BOOT_Z on some boards).
+3. Connect USB while pressing the B_NXP button (BOOT_Z on some boards).
 If there is no such button, you need to connect PA7 pin of CC2538 to ground by wiring.
 Important - the shield of the USB connector is not ground, look for the ground elsewhere!
 4. Test to read the existing firmware.
 Download [cc2538-bsl.py](https://github.com/JelmerT/cc2538-bsl), and run the following command in Windows
 	```
 	python cc2538-bsl.py -p "\\.\COM2" -r old_firmware.bin